emerywebster/emerywebster.github.io/_posts/2015-10-03-learning-hartl-rails-tutorial.md

 layout: post
 title: Learning Hartl's Rails Tutorial
 ---
-Some years ago (~fall 2010)--before I knew anything at all about web development--I attempted to run through Michael Hartl's famous [ruby on rails tutorial](http://railstutorial.org).
+Some years ago (~fall 2010)&mdash;before I knew anything at all about web development&mdash;I attempted to run through Michael Hartl's famous [ruby on rails tutorial](http://railstutorial.org).
 This became one of my first introductions to a handful of technologies: command line, git, code deployment, and programming in general.
 Awesome stuff for sure, but certainly more than I could chew at the time.

 For the most part I basically just went through the motions of each tutorial step.
 I learned a ton along the way, but much of it didn't _stick_...and I never actually finished the main [sample app](https://github.com/emerywebster/old_rails_sample-app) (due to a handful of complex bugs).
 I became frustrated, disinterested, and eventually abandoned the work[^1].